cranksters/playdate-reverse-engineering/formats/pda.md

 ### Audio Data Format

-The audio data format field in the file header seems to map to the `playdate.sound` enum in the official SDK:
+The audio data format field in the file header seems to map to the `playdate.sound` constants in the official SDK:

 | Value | SDK Constant | Detail |
 |:------|:-------------|:-------|